pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 This tells you that you have high avoidable bias on the training set.
 I.e., the algorithm is doing poorly on the training set.
 Bias reduction techniques should help.

-In the two examples above, the algorithm suffered from only high avoidable bias or high variance.
+In the examples above, the algorithm suffered from only high avoidable bias or high variance.
 It is possible for an algorithm to suffer from any subset of high avoidable bias, high variance, and data mismatch.
 For example:

 - 10% error on the training set.
 - 11% error on training dev set.